FusionAuth/terraform-provider-fusionauth/docs/resources/system_configuration.md

   * `delete` - (Optional)
     * `enabled` - (Optional) Whether or not FusionAuth should delete the login records based upon this configuration.
 When true the loginRecordConfiguration.delete.numberOfDaysToRetain will be used to identify login records that are eligible for deletion.
 When this value is set to false login records will be preserved forever.
     * `number_of_days_to_retain` - (Optional) The number of days to retain login records.
-* `report_timezone` - (Optional) The time zone used to adjust the stored UTC time when generating reports.
-Since reports are usually rolled up hourly, this timezone will be used for demarcating the hours.
 * `trusted_proxy_configuration` - (Optional)
   * `trust_policy` - (Optional) This setting is used to resolve the client IP address for use in logging, webhooks, and IP-based access control when an X-Forwarded-For header is provided.
 Because proxies are free to rewrite the X-Forwarded-For header, an untrusted proxy could write a value that allowed it to bypass IP-based ACLs, or cause an incorrect IP address to be logged or sent to a webhook.
 Valid values are `All` and `OnlyConfigured`.
   * `trusted` - (Optional) An array of IP addresses, representing the set of trusted upstream proxies.
 This value will be accepted but ignored when `trust_policy` is set to `All`.
 Values may be specified as IPv4, or IPv6 format, and ranges of addresses are also accepted in CIDR notation.